Goth style is a dark and mysterious way of dressing, reflecting the Gothic subculture’s aesthetic roots in themes of macabre and romanticism.

-Dead Can Dance, and Sharon den Adel are among the icons of the Medieval Goth fashion style.
+Dead Can Dance, and Sharon den Adel are among the Medieval Goth fashion style icons.

 Fairy Goth takes its inspiration from mystical and fantastical themes, showcasing an affinity for the mythical creatures of fairytales over the typical Goth influences of vampires, werewolves, and witches.

 Garments that fall into the Fairy Goth style have a fluid and ethereal quality, resembling long, flowing robes that could be straight out of a mystical tale.